Beautiful philadelphia downtown skyline at sunset USA

 • Taxes: Compliant with Monroe County hotel room taxes.

 • Insurance: Must have specialized STR insurance and hold $500,000 in general liability.
 The Proper Insurance policy meets and exceeds these requirements with the most comprehensive policy on the market for short-term rental owners.
-The Proper policy completely replaces a Homeowners or Landlord policy with a unique Commerical Homeowners policy that protects hosts property, general liability and revenue customized to address risks of short-term renting with coverage for bed bugs/fleas, squatters, and guest theft/damage.
+The Proper policy completely replaces a Homeowners or Landlord policy with a unique Commercial Homeowners policy that protects hosts property, general liability and revenue customized to address risks of short-term renting with coverage for bed bugs/fleas, squatters, and guest theft/damage.

 • In addition, the home needs to obtain the following: